IFRS 12 paras B12-B18, disclosures for material joint ventures and associates and summary for immaterial JVs and associates

 NEMM

-On October 16, 2024, ArcelorMittal and China Oriental formed two joint ventures with equal ownership to be engaged principally in the production and sale of electrical steel grade hot-rolled coil substrates and cold-rolled non-oriented or oriented electrical steel for the Chinese automotive market.
-The project envisages the construction of two plants with production commencing in 2027.
+On October 16, 2024, in the framework of their New Energy Magnetic Material (“NEMM”) project, ArcelorMittal and China Oriental formed two joint ventures with equal ownership to be engaged principally in the production and sale of electrical steel grade hot-rolled coil substrates and cold-rolled non-oriented or oriented electrical steel for the Chinese automotive market.
+The project envisages the construction of an upstream plant and a downstream plant with production commencing in 2027.

 VdSA